florin-dumitrescu/accurate-search/README.md

 # accurate-search

 The most accurate text search engine and faster than most of the other search libraries.
 No dependencies on other libraries or APIs, so it works offline too.
-Offers search suggestions and scoring based on the items ratings.

 Features:
 - **text search** with options:
   - engine:
-    - accurate - the most accurate search, faster than most of the other search libraries; takes ratings into consideration
+    - accurate - the most accurate search, faster than most of the other search libraries
-	- speed - fastest search, good results; ignores ratings
+		  - have the option to search matches inside words, not only at the beginning of the words
-  - search inside words: true / false
+      - takes ratings into consideration.
+If an item have rating, it will influence the scoring
-  - if an item have rating, it will influence the scoring
+	  - speed - the fastest search, still very good results.
+Doesn't take ratings into consideration
 - **ratings** (optional)
-  - The accurate search engine will also take into consideration the ratings if they are defined (bigger rating is better)
+  - the accurate search engine will also take into consideration the ratings if they are defined (bigger rating is better)
 - **search suggestions**
   - suggest full words starting with the letters entered by the user
 - realtime indexing of the content
-  - content will stay indexed after adding or removing items
+  - content will stay indexed after adding or removing entries

 # Benchmark